12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 Temperature and humidity are also potential causes of yellow Monstera leaves.
 Low humidity causes the browning of leaf edges, followed by a whole yellowing leaf.
 You can increase the humidity by using a water-filled tray with stones beneath your plant’s pot or using a humidifier.

-Since Monsteras are tropical houseplants, extreme temperatures and sudden changes in temperatures also often cause yellow, drooping leaves.
+Since Monsteras are tropical houseplants, extreme temperatures and sudden temperature changes also often cause yellow, drooping leaves.
 Avoid this by moving your plant to a warmer spot away from any cold drafts.

 4) Pest and Diseases